 - transfer your benefits to another public service pension scheme

-- defer taking a refund until you’ve decided what you’re doing next (for example, returning to Teaching at a future date or re-joining the scheme within five years)
+- defer taking a refund until you’ve decided what you’re doing next (for example, returning to the Police at a future date or re-joining the scheme within five years)

 Preserving your benefits

-If you contribute to a Teaching Scotland pension for more than two years, your benefits will be preserved for you when you leave.
+If you contribute to a Scottish Police pension scheme for more than two years, your benefits will be preserved for you when you leave.
 This means that any contributions you made will be kept in the pension scheme until you retire.